- Why should we focus on balanced meals instead of calories?

 What are balanced meals?

-When a meal includes food from every food group in the correct proportions, it’s a balanced meal.
+Meals that include food from every food group in the correct proportions.

 The Eatwell Guide shows the types of food and proportions that make balanced meals.